nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 4. Installs any npm dependencies locally.
 5. If executing `tns preview`, produces a QR code which can be used to preview the app on a device.
 6. If executing `tns run`, builds and runs the project on all connected devices or in native emulators.

+**Supported features**

+-   `.vue` single file components
+-   Vuex&mdash;state management (opt-in)
+-   NativeScript themes
+-   Application presets

+> **Note**: If you choose to install DevTools, you won't be able to use `tns preview`, as the Preview app doesn't support one of the plugins DevTools uses.